 Maybe you’re here because you heard about pregnancy gingivitis and wanted to get ahead of it.
 Or you’ve noticed your mouth has become more sensitive when you never had issues with your teeth or gums before pregnancy.
-It’s the hormones, girl!
+It’s the hormones!
 We’re glad you’re here and we’d like to help.

 A healthy mouth during pregnancy will not only serve you, but also your delivery and your child’s health.
 Here are our top tips:

 Hormonal changes during pregnancy and all that it accompanies (hello, cravings) makes inflammation of the gums more common.
 Your gums can become sensitive, irritated or you may experience bleeding.
 This generally goes away after childbirth, but you’ll want to prevent these symptoms from getting worst.
 If you’re on a once or twice a year cleaning schedule, we recommend adding a couple more cleanings to fight plaque buildup and strengthen your mouth microbiome.